Are you planning a backyard luau or Hawaiian themed party? Keep scrolling for the best Hawaiian dessert recipes worth trying out!

 This roundup of Hawaiian dessert recipes contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Since I feature a ton of Hawaiian recipes on my blog, I thought it would be helpful to do a round-up of some of my favorite Hawaii dessert recipes.
+I think these would make awesome luau party desserts.

 Some of these are traditional Hawaiian desserts, while others are tropical twists on popular Mainland desserts.